roosterMAP/rmKit-docs/docs/source/uv.rst

 	GUI for UV Hotspot tools.

-Hotspoting reffered to a uving practice whereby the user divides a texture into a sequence of bounding boxes, and patches of geometry is mapped to the bounds that best fits the aspect ratio and target texel density.
+Hotspoting refers to a uving practice whereby the user divides a texture into a sequence of bounding boxes, and patches of geometry is mapped to the bounds that best fits the aspect ratio and target texel density.
 It's a streamlined way to uv unwrap a model that aims to minimize the time spend fidgeting with uvs.